everpeace/ssh-agent-multiplexer/README.md

 ### Selecting the target agent with `--select-target-command`

-When more than one `--add-target` is specified, the `--select-target-command` flag is **required**.
+When more than one `--add-target` is specified, the `--select-target-command` flag can be specified ('`ssh-agent-mux-select`' is the default value.
+See the next section.).
 This flag specifies an external command or script that `ssh-agent-multiplexer` will execute each time an `ssh-add` operation (that adds a key) is invoked.
 The purpose of this command is to allow you (the user) to choose which of the specified `--add-target` agents will be used for the operation.

 The `ssh-agent-multiplexer` will set the following environment variables when executing this command: